aws-controllers-k8s/community/docs/contents/proposals/secrets/secrets.md

 ![Kubernetes API and ACK RDS Controller Flowcharts](images/rds-db-instance-creation-backend-flowchart.png)

 ## Alternative Solutions Considered
-- Programmatically determine which fields contain sensitive information
--
+The alternative to manually identifying these fields to replace is to programmatically determine which fields contain sensitive information.
+This option may be explored further on if there is a pattern between sensitive fields across the AWS APIs.

 ## Test Plan